 At f/3.95, precise collimation is critical with a Newtonian.
-Unfortunately for FirstScope users, the primary mirror sits on a plastic plate that doesn’t allow for any kind of collimation.
-You have an approximately 50/50 chance of the scope coming in decent enough collimation to render a remotely usable image (well, as usable as can be with a 1-wave aberrated mirror).
+Unfortunately the primary mirror sits on a plastic plate, which doesn’t allow collimation.
+You have approximately a fifty-fifty chance of the scope arriving decent-enough collimation to render a remotely usable image (well, as usable as can be with a one-wave aberrated mirror).

 Oddly enough, the secondary mirror on the FirstScope is collimatable, but you’ll probably never need to adjust it.